tim-smart/effect-io-ai/effect/Schedule-once.md

 # once

-A schedule that recurs one time.
+A schedule that executes only once and then stops.

+**Details**

+This schedule triggers a single execution and then terminates.
+It does not repeat or apply any additional logic.

 To import and use `once` from the "Schedule" module: